Yin Yoga Sequence for the Spring

 There are many possibilities when sequencing or theming a yin yoga practice.
 Some examples of themes include an area of the body, a specific action or movement, a contemplative practice, or a Chinese Medicine meridian.

 According to Chinese Medicine, spring is a time when yin is turning into yang.
-It’s a time when the natural world is waking up from its slumber and there’s new growth everywhere!
+It’s a time when the natural world is waking up from its slumber, and there’s new growth everywhere!

-Below you’ll find a yin yoga sequence for the spring and the wood element (to learn more about the wood element and the spring watch this video).
+Below you’ll find a yin yoga sequence for the spring and the wood element (to learn more about the wood element and the spring, watch this video).

 This yin yoga sequence for the spring emphasizes hips and groin work and twisting.
 It also targets the Liver and Gallbladder meridians.
 In Chinese medicine, meridians are considered channels where Qi or the basic life force of the body flows.
 While each yin yoga pose usually affects multiple meridians at a time, you can combine the poses in a sequence to emphasize one or two channels.
-The Liver and Gallbladder meridians are related to spring, so targeting these channels helps to create balance this time of year.
+The Liver and Gallbladder meridians are associated with spring, so targeting these channels helps create balance this time of year.

 Learn more about meridians with this video: What are meridians?
 How do meridians work?